 Dr. Verner was a founder of the Academy of Chiropractic, where his lectures on chiropractic principles, neurology and "polemics" were a popular feature.
 He was also a Fellow of the International College of Chiropractors.

-"He had many faults (which he admitted), but he also left us with a most valuable intellectual legacy."
+most valuable intellectual legacy."
 (C.W.
 Weiant)